MarquessV/cBirdpp/README.md

     - [x] Recent nearby obserations of a species
     - [x] Nearest observations of a species
     - [x] Historic observations on a date
-        - Note: These requests always timeout for me, even on specifc, well formed requests.
+        - Note: These requests always timeout for me, even on specific, well formed requests.
 Waiting on response from the eBird API team to see if this is a bug.
   - [ ] product
     - [x] Top 100
-    - [ ] Checklist feed on a date
+    - [x] Checklist feed on a date
     - [ ] Recent checklists feed
     - [ ] Regional statistics on a date
   - [ ] ref/geo